-Technology advancements and improvements may impact the pace of GHG emission reduction strategies that could affect AltaGas and its customers.
+The pace at which technology advancements and improvements become available, and the cost of these advancements, may impact the pace at which new practices, technologies and GHG emissions reduction strategies can be implemented, in turn impacting AltaGas and its customers.
 Changes in energy consumption by customers as a result of the availability of and incentive to invest in energy efficient technologies have the potential to reduce customer demand and adversely impact AltaGas' business.

-Emerging technologies that may be deployed in connection with GHG emission reduction strategies include the use of cogeneration facilities, acid gas injection, carbon capture and storage, advanced leak detection and methane capture technologies.
+Emerging technologies that may be deployed in connection with GHG emission reduction strategies include the use of co-generation facilities, acid gas injection, carbon capture and storage, advanced leak detection, and methane capture technologies.
 The cost to acquire and implement technology required to reduce the carbon intensity of AltaGas' assets and operations, and the availability of that technology in the future, is difficult to predict given the uncertainty and pace of change with respect to advancements in emerging technologies.
-Increasing costs to acquire or implement technologies, or an inability to procure and deploy such technologies, could negatively impact AltaGas' capital spending, operating costs or impact the rate of return on new projects.
+Rapid advancements in technology could result in the substitution of the Company's products and services with lower emissions options.
+Conversely, increasing costs to acquire or implement technologies, or an inability to procure and deploy such technologies, could negatively impact AltaGas' capital spending, operating costs or impact the rate of return on new projects.